ipfs/ipfs-docs/docs/install/command-line.md

 ### Local daemon

-The local daemon process is automatically started in the CLI with `ipfs daemon`.
+The local daemon process is automatically started in the CLI with the command `ipfs daemon`.
 It creates an `$IPFS_PATH/api` file with an [RPC API](./reference/http/api/#http-rpc-api-reference) address.

 ### Remote client